 Collaborated to the economic strategy and implantation of international clinical trials, implicating up to 7 countries; for phase I to phase IV trials, secondary or primary to a clinical trial strategy/design.

+Through the results of Willingness-to-pay trials results generated significant impact on the redesign of the strategic business plan.
 Collaborated with many small biopharma’s to assess the economic market risk/value of their various indications; frequent collaboration to assist them in the complex task of go/no analyses through economic data.

 Collaborated to strategies and implementation of large multi-center trials; implicating more than 3000 patients and 500 physicians.

 Project leader for l’Institut Économique de Montréal to determine the feasibility and success factors for enabling nurses and specialized physicians to offer their services in the private sector, over and above their actual scope in the public sector.